lukaspili/Reactive-Billing/README.md

 The subscriber will always receive `onNext` if the request to the billing service is executed successfully.
 But it doesn't mean that the response of the request is a success.
 You need to check the returned response code.

-You can find all the response codes and their meaning in the documentation [In App Billing reference](http://developer.android.com/google/play/billing/billing_reference.html#billing-codes)
+You can find all the response codes and their meaning in the documentation: [In App Billing reference](http://developer.android.com/google/play/billing/billing_reference.html#billing-codes)

 The subscriber can also receive `onError` if an exception is thrown during the connection to the AIDL billing service (`RemoteException`).
 Reactive Billing is not doing any logic to catch the exception and the latter will be propagated to the subscriber.